 BEEP.
 Mile 15: 9:23 / 1:51:49.

 My grunt of pain sounded like Thog: “Ugh!”
 My left knee and right hand were bleeding.
-I didn’t waste any time before scrambling to my feet and continuing to run.
+I scrambled to my feet and kept running.
 From another pocket of my three-liter water-backpack, I withdrew some alcohol wipes and cleaned my injuries as I went.
 The sanitizer stung.

 I could cry later.